 The Pacific Ocean is also more remote and less safe than the Indian and Atlantic Oceans to fly over, resulting in a higher chance of a plane crashing.

-While there are exceptions, most airlines don’t fly over the Pacific Ocean.
+While there are exceptions, most airlines, as part of their operations, don’t fly over the Pacific Ocean.

 4 Reasons Why Planes Don’t Fly Over the Pacific Ocean